kozyilmaz/nvidia-jetson-rt/docs/README.01-configure.md

 $ scp setup.txt nvidia@JETSON_IP_ADDRESS:/home/nvidia
 ```

-## *NOTE* Using JetPack to install CUDA, OpenCV4Tegra and cuDNN is highly recommended, please consider!
+## `Using JetPack to install CUDA, OpenCV4Tegra and cuDNN is highly recommended, manual installation may be problematic!`

 ## [HOST] Copy CUDA/TensorFlow packages to Jetson TX2
 ```shell